willyfh/lightning-hydra-boilerplate/README.md

 - [x] Basic training workflow with example model and data
 - [x] TensorBoard logging support
 - [x] Poetry setup
+- [x] Configurable Callbacks (EarlyStopping, ModelCheckpoint, etc.)
+- [x] Run test after training

 ## 📝 TODO List
 ⚠️ _Feel free to fork the repo, create a PR, or open an issue if you spot anything or have ideas.
 I’d love to hear your feedback and make this more useful for everyone!_

-- [ ] 🔄 Configurable Callbacks (EarlyStopping, ModelCheckpoint, etc.)
+- [ ] 🏆 Evaluation script
 - [ ] 🛠 Hyperparameter tuning with Optuna
-- [ ] 🏆 Evaluation script
 - [ ] 🚀 Check Multi-GPU
 - [ ] 📈 MLflow and/or Wandb
 - [ ] 🔀 Pre-commit hook setup